abpframework/abp/docs/en/UI/Angular/Environment.md

 Api config has to have a default config and it may have some additional ones for different modules.
 I.e. you may want to connect to different Apis for different modules.

-Take a look at example
+Take a look at following example

 ```json
 {